 A Great Moving Company Starts with Professional Movers.

-From the moment a person is hired to become a CBM professional mover, he or she is constantly being trained and retrained.
-Because we have a unique training process, we prefer that applicants do not have prior moving experience so we can mold them into a CBM approved employee.
-Training is a two part process: on-the-job experience and completing classes through CBM University.
+From the moment an employee is hired to become a CBM professional mover, he or she is constantly being trained and retrained.
+Training is a three-part process: on-the-job experience, completing classes, and passing exams through CBM University.

 Below is a description of what training takes place for a mover to advance through the ranks.

 - The potential mover fills out an application, is interviewed and has his or her references checked.
 If the Field Operations Manager believes the applicant will be a positive addition to the CBM team, he or she is hired.